© 1999, Lauren A. Colby. Version 2.3

 October, 2006

 �In Defense of Smokers� was written ten years ago.
 To this day, however, a week doesn�t go by in which I don�t receive emails about.
-Many correspondents ask if anything has happened in the past ten years to change the conclusions I reached in the book.
+Many correspondents ask if anything has happened in the past ten years to change the conclusions I reached in the book.Well, many things have happened.
+When I wrote Defense, the Internet was in its infancy, and I didn�t have access to many facts and figures which have become available in the intervening years.

-highest rates of smoking (Japan, Israel, Cuba and Spain, among others), have the longest life expectancies of any countries in the world.
-Clearly, if smoking was as deadly as its opponents insist, that wouldn�t be possible.
+highest rates of smoking (Japan, Israel, Cuba and Spain, among others), have the

 In 1998, the State of Minnesota brought a legal action against the tobacco companies, styled �Minnesota v.
 Tobacco�.
 The case never sent to trial but testimony was taken from experts for both the tobacco companies and the State.
 The experts stipulated that, although there had been many experiments with animals, trying to induce lung cancer by forcing the animals to inhale tobacco smoke, all the experiments had failed.